weviu/apr-hunter/docs/QUICKSTART.md

 http://localhost:3000
 ```

-You should see the APR Finder homepage with:
+You should see the APR Hunter homepage with:
 - Top APR opportunities
 - APR comparison dashboard
 - Navigation to Assets and Platforms pages